rtmigo/prefnotifiers_flutter/README.md

 final myValueModel = PrefItem<int>(storage, "ourParamName");
 ```

-The object is not initialized yet, so myValueModel.value returns null.
+The object is not initialized yet, so `myValueModel.value` returns `null`.
 But it actually started reading data from
 shared preferences.
 Let's wait:

 ```
 await myValueModel.initialized;
 ```

 Now

 // now the value is readt  myValueModel.value returns returns null